Surfing Nicaragua / Everything You Need to Know

 With 300+ days a year of off-shore winds, fewer crowds than its neighbor to the south (Costa Rica), and consistent waves year-round, Nicaragua should be high on your list of surf trip destinations.

-In this guide to surfing Nicaragua, we’ll give you the lowdown on everything you need to know to plan your trip—the waves, travel costs, flights, food, transportation, and where to stay.
+In this guide to surfing Nicaragua, we’ll give you the lowdown on everything you need to know to plan your trip—from the best waves and luxury accommodations to culinary highlights, local experiences, and insider tips on when to visit.

 surfing nicaragua